panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 * Absolute path, e.g. `import module from 'file:///abs/path/module.js'`
 * Modules installed in `node_modules`, e.g. `import lodash from 'lodash-es'`
 * Or built-in Node.js modules like `import fs from 'fs'`.

+You can import dynamically a module using `import('./path-to-module')` syntax.

+Also, while not desirable, but sometimes necessary, you can import a CommonJS module from an ES module using the `import ... from 'path'` statement.